Events and Parties nowadays aren’t the simple affairs they were once upon a time. Nowadays, parties of all sorts are more complex.

 An excellent way to get party helpers is by enlisting the help of teenagers.
 They’re quite creative when it comes to party decorations.

 And since they’re volunteering for the work, there’s no need to get clearances from the Labor Department or other authorities.

 6. Develop Contacts with Suppliers

-Now comes the trickiest part in becoming an event planner: developing contacts with suppliers.
-Usually, these suppliers would be stores or companies that provide party requirements, caterers and cleaning companies.
+Now comes the trickiest part of becoming an event planner: developing contacts with suppliers.
+Usually, these suppliers would be stores or companies that provide party requirements, caterers, and cleaning companies.

-In some cases, you might also require a transporter to ferry guests to the venue in a bus.
+In some cases, you might also require a transporter to ferry guests to the venue on a bus.

-Usually, suppliers aren’t that choosy about whom they’ll tie-up with for parties.
-That’s because they’re also looking for business.
+Usually, suppliers aren’t that choosy about whom they’ll tie up with for parties.
+That’s because they’re also looking for a business.